 - Maternal and child health care

-Love Uganda Foundation enrolls almost equal numbers of female (52%) and male (48%)
+Love Uganda Foundation enrolls almost equal numbers of female (48%) and male (52%) children.

-Our children reflect a rich tribal diversity with children from all over Uganda though the majority come from nearby districts like Mukono, Kayunga, Kampala, Wakiso and Mpigi.
-But the plan will consider recruiting OVC from all over the country side.
+Our children reflect a broad tribal diversity with children from all over Uganda, though the majority come from Mukono, Wakiso, Kabale, Gulu and Kayunga.
+We accept children from anywhere in Uganda.

-LUF is still a small children foundation though it has to set up all the organs expected of a modern children’s center.
-The role of each organ will be defined in the governance policy document but the following are the governance organs at Love Uganda Foundation.
+LUF is still a small children’s foundation though it is working to attain the administration expected of a modern children’s center.
+The role of each area of management will be defined in the governance policy document, but the following shows the structure of governance at Love Uganda Foundation;-

-The fountain of governance is vested in the foundation board of Directors that must be comprised of experienced, cultured and imminent personalities committed to steer Love Uganda Foundation to excellence amid the challenges of the 21st century.
-The founder’s body is the body of proprietors and board of directors.
-The board members who also serve as trustees of Love Uganda Foundation.
-Members to be nominated at the annual general meeting.
+Governance is vested in the Foundation’s Board of Directors, committed to steer Love Uganda Foundation to excellence amid the challenges of the 21st century.
+The board members also serve as trustees of Love Uganda Foundation.
+The members are nominated at the annual general meeting.